Community Group Affiliations (CORE)

 All applicants MUST meet the following criteria:

-- is Oakville/Halton-based and a minimum 85% of your members are Oakville residents.
+- is Oakville/Halton-based and a minimum 85 per cent of your members are Oakville residents.
 Requests for exceptions must be made in writing to the Recreation and Culture department on an annual basis.
-A detailed "Declared Non-Residents List" must be provided.
+A detailed "Declared Non-Residents List" must be provided

 Additional information may be requested at any time to confirm a group's eligibility.